sictweb/bti425-2020/notes/week06.md

 [Angular Components Example](angular-components-example): This document guides us through a simple example ("animals"), where we plan a view with multiple components from scratch.

+In class on Tuesday, February 20, the professor started working with a project that shows a particular strength of Angular - easy and robust updates in the user interface.
+[Follow along in the notes](angular-components-inclass), and try to build it yourself.
+Then, download and study its code example from the GitHub repo.

 <br>